axsuul/nomad-event-streamer/README.md

 # Nomad Event Streamer

+Streams HashiCorp Nomad events to your favorite destination.

+* Discord

 This project is under active development.
 Use at your own discretion!

 ## Development

-First ensure `bundle` then run tests with
+`bundle` then run tests with

 ```shell
 bundle exec rspec